aiidateam/aiida-core/docs/source/developer_guide/plugins/new_system.rst

 .. note:: intended for aiida >= 0.9

-   This iformation applies to `github.com/DropD/aiida_core/tree/ricoh-plugins`
+   This information applies to `github.com/DropD/aiida_core/tree/ricoh-plugins`

 New Plugin System
 =================